jsafrane/scratch/csi-inline-volumes.md

 }

-// Represents storage that is managed by an external CSI volume driver (Beta feature) type CSIVolumeSource struct {
+// Represents storage that is managed by an external CSI volume driver (Alpha feature) type CSIVolumeSource struct {
 	// Driver is the name of the driver to use for this volume.
 	// Required.